MarcusZeal/mystara-isle-canon/content/Peoples/North Lodge/Darius the Retired Soldier.md

 ---
 #### Darius the Retired Soldier

-- **Role**: Retired Soldier, Village Guard Trainer
+- **Role**: Retired Soldier, [[North Lodge Guards]] Trainer
 - **Description**: Darius is a sturdy man in his early 50s with graying hair and a rugged, weathered face marked by scars from countless battles.
 His posture is still military straight, and his eyes carry the weight of past conflicts.
 - **Personality**: Disciplined, stoic, and protective, but with a softer side that he shows to those he cares about.
 He has a dry sense of humor and a keen sense of justice.
-- **Background**: Darius served as a soldier for over three decades, primarily fighting in the elite ranks of Ironheart, the military city known for producing the strongest warriors in Mystara Isle.
+- **Background**: Darius served as a soldier for over three decades, primarily fighting in the elite ranks of [[Ironheart]], the military city known for producing the strongest warriors in Mystara Isle.
 He participated in numerous campaigns and battles across the isle.
-After his last campaign, where he sustained severe injuries, he retired to North Lodge to find peace and purpose away from the constant turmoil of war.
+After his last campaign, where he sustained severe injuries, he retired to [[North Lodge]] to find peace and purpose away from the constant turmoil of war.
 - **Motivation**: Darius is driven by a sense of duty and a desire to protect the people of North Lodge.
 He has taken on the role of training the village's guards and anyone willing to learn self-defense, hoping to ensure the village's safety in his retirement.
 - **Skills and Abilities**: Expert in martial combat, strategy, and tactics.
 Proficient in various weapons, particularly the sword and shield.
 Experienced in survival skills and tracking.
 - **Current Role**: Darius spends his days training villagers in combat techniques, maintaining his own fitness, and occasionally assisting with defense plans.
 He is a respected figure in the village, often sought out for advice and guidance.